garronej/evt/README.md

 ## ``evt.enableTrace()``

-If you need help to track down a bug you can use ``enableTrace`` to log what's going on with an Evt.
+If you need help to track down a bug, you can use ``enableTrace`` to log what's going on with an Evt.
 Use ``evt.disableTrace()`` to stop logging.

 ```typescript